DanteAlighierin/foot/INSTALL.md

 #### Profile Guided Optimization

-First, make sure you have configured a [release](#release-build) build directory, but:
+First, make sure you have configured a [release](#release-build) build directory, but add these to the `CFLAGS`:

-If using Clang, make sure to add `-Wno-ignored-optimization-argument -Wno-profile-instr-out-of-date` to `CFLAGS`.
+* Clang: `-Wno-ignored-optimization-argument -Wno-profile-instr-out-of-date`

-If using GCC, make sure to add `-Wno-missing-profile` to `CFLAGS`.
+* GCC: `-Wno-missing-profile`

-Then, tell meson we want to _generate_ profile data, and build:
+Then, tell meson we want to _generate_ profiling data, and build:

 ```sh
 meson configure -Db_pgo=generate
 ninja
 ```

-Next, we need to execute the intermediate build of foot, and run a payload inside it that will exercise the performance critical code paths.
+Next, we need to actually generate the profiling data.

-There are two ways to do this: a [partial PGO build using a PGO helper](#partial-pgo) binary, or a [full PGO build](#full-pgo) by running an intermediate foot binary.
+There are two ways to do this: a [partial PGO build using a PGO helper](#partial-pgo) binary, or a [full PGO build](#full-pgo) by running the real foot binary.
 The latter has slightly better results (i.e. results in a faster binary), but must be run in a Wayland session.

 ##### Partial PGO